 Countries specifically China and India have a high percentage of male to female birth ratio as a result of sex discrimination.
 Girls are considered a burden, putting a toll on family expenses.
-In India, dowries are still given to the husband’s family by the bride’s family (despite the laws against).
+In some parts in India, dowries are still given to the husband’s family by the bride’s family (despite the laws against).
 A boy will grow up to continue to bear the family name.
-Education will be first given to the boys in the family, and even food is served first for males, as women prepare the meals and wait till they finish.
-Infanticide and abortions for girls are also common in China as to keep with the one child policy and avoid paying a fine for having more than one child.
+Education will be first given to the boys in the family.
+Infanticide and abortions for girls were also common in some parts of China as to keep with the one child policy (effective from 1979 - 2015) and avoid paying a fine for having more than one child.

-Girls need to be given the same resources and entitlement as boys in order to reach their full potential.
-Continued discrimination towards girls is not only detrimental to women but society as a whole; society can not progress without the support and access to resources for girls and women.
-Equal education and resources will help to reduce poverty that women and their children face, as a result of being stripped away from basic necessities.
+Girls need to be given the same importance, quality of education and resources as boys in order to reach their full potential.
+Continued discrimination towards girls is not only detrimental to women but society as a whole, as their immense contributions and impact will not be realized.

-In this illustration, the broken pink balloons floating away represent the lost lives of girls who have been subjected to infanticide or abortions because of sex discrimination at birth.
-One hand holds tightly on the string of a blue balloon which represents the "desired sex".
+In this illustration, the broken pink balloons floating away represent the lost lives of girls who have been subject to infanticide or abortions because of sex discrimination at birth.
+One hand holds tightly on the string of a blue balloon which represents the "desired” sex.

 No Where to Go

-Women are banned from driving in Saudi Arabia.
-Although there are no laws that say a woman can not drive, authorities often arrest women who are behind the wheel.
-Ironically, women are allowed to own cars but are not able to drive them.
-They are refrained from driving as it is believed that a women will have too much freedom being able to travel further, increasing the risk for encountering dangerous situations with men.
+Up until June 2018, women were banned from driving in Saudi Arabia.
+Although there were no laws that said a woman could not drive, authorities often arrested women who are behind the wheel.
+Ironically at the time, women were allowed to own cars but were not able to drive them.
+They were refrained from driving as it was believed that a women would have too much freedom being able to travel further, and also increase the risk for encountering dangerous situations.

-This illustration shows how powerless the women are, sitting on top of the cars with no where to go as they are unable to sit inside of the car.
-This also comments on the idea of man sitting and commanding a horse, but here a woman sits on the car instead, reversing the roles of men and woman in Saudi Arabia, bringing light to this issue with a different perspective.
+This illustration shows how absurd these circumstances were, with women sitting on top of the cars with no where to go as they were unable to sit inside of the car independently.
+This also comments on the idea of man sitting and commanding a horse, but here a woman sits on the car instead with no control.